When Is the Best Time

-Mount Etna can be visited and hiked year-round.
-The best months to visit with pleasant temperatures and without the extreme July/August tourist crowds are: May and late September - October.
+Mount Etna!
+Every question answered right here in this detailed guide!
+Starting with the best time to visit: Mt.
+Etna can be visited and hiked year-round.
+However, the best months to visit with pleasant temperatures and without the extreme July/August tourist crowds are: May and late September - October.
 But still, expect busy areas at Etna South even during these shoulder months.
 Even more important is to choose the right time of day for your hike or visit.
-Read on for our detailed when to go tips:
+If you'd like to know who we are, check out our About Us page.

 The official winter season is from December to March and the summer season from April to October/November.
 Keep in mind that even in the summer you’ll need a jacket above 2000m.
 Helpful monthly overview: Mount Etna Weather

-June - August: Most pleasant temperatures, stable mountain weather and the least chance of cloudy days.
+Most pleasant temperatures, stable mountain weather and the least chance of cloudy days.
 Another climate advantage: Between June and late September Mount Etna is snow-free.
 This is also the peak season.
-Especially in July and August it’s ridiculously crowded and accommodation prices are at their highest (read below on how to avoide the crowds).
+Especially in July and August, it’s ridiculously crowded and accommodation prices are at their highest (read below on how to avoid the crowds)

-September - October: Temperatures drop, but those 2 shoulder months still offer pleasant temperatures, especially September.
-In October it’s more windy, the chance of clouds are a little higher and there is even a chance of snow.
+Temperatures drop, but those 2 shoulder months still offer pleasant temperatures, especially September.
+In October it’s windier, the chance of clouds are a little higher and there is even a chance of snow.
 Dress accordingly.
 Both months are considered shoulder season.
 However, it’s still busy at Etna South.

-November - March: It’s winter season.
+It’s winter season and quieter.
 Visits to Etna and even hiking tours are still possible.
+Skiing as well of course.
 You need to dress for cold temperatures and even colder wind.
 Bring an extra pair of socks and a winter jacket.
 Be prepared for snow.
-The Funivia (cable car, see below) runs every day in winter (depending on the weather conditions).
-In the winter, a booked tour is highly recommended.
-They usually provide you with snowshoes and sticks.
+The Funivia (cable car, see below) as well as the jeeps (or snow-cats) run every day in winter, even during Christmas.
+However, depending on the weather conditions there might be days when they are not operating.
+In the winter, a pre-booked tour (see below) is highly recommended instead of going up on your own.
+They also provide you with snowshoes and sticks.

 Time of Day

-To avoid the heavy crowds (see below) it’s recommended to start early in the morning.
+To avoid the heavy crowds it’s recommended to start early in the morning.
+Read below (Avoiding Tourist Crowds) for more details regarding an early morning visit.
 Another advantage: Clouds tend to form later in the day.
 This means you’ll experience much better views by going early.
 Heavy clouds and mist can spoil the whole experience at the top.
-In case you are going in the peak summer months with the least chance of clouds (see above) and the the weather forecast predicts a clear next day: Then you might try a sunset tour as well.
+In case you are going in the peak summer months with the least chance of clouds (see above) and the weather forecast predicts a clear next day: Then you might try a sunset tour as well.

 Avoiding Tourist Crowds